 Example – A Little Grace

 This picture is a design created by QUT student Beth Parker for a short film.
 However, as mentioned before, movie posters and book covers share much of the same qualities and work to do virtually the same thing.

 This picture is aesthetically pleasing as it uses the elements of art/design effectively.
-The woman and little girl are light and wearing light clothing, and are contrasted against the dark background so as to cause them to stand out in the photo.
-As the right side of the photo has more black than the left side of the photo (because of the positioning of the people) the black title has been placed slightly to the left so that the picture is evenly balanced.
+The woman and little girl are light and wearing light clothing and are contrasted against the dark background to cause them to stand out in the photo.
+The right side of the picture has more black than the left side (because of the positioning of the people.)
+The black title has been placed slightly to the left so that the picture is evenly balanced.

-Notice how the text is aligned on the page, the fonts follow the same invisible lines and the tagline (under title) sits perfectly under the word ‘Grace’ which looks neat and also attracts more attention to the title.
+Notice the text alignment on the page; the fonts follow the same invisible lines, the tagline (under the title) sits entirely under the word ‘Grace’, looking neater and attracting attention to the title.

-The photo chosen is also appropriate for the genre (Drama), you can look at this cover and have a good idea of the sort of book/film it represents.
-When using a photo of people on your cover, ensure it is relevant.
+The photo chosen is also appropriate for the genre (Drama).
+You can look at this cover and have a good idea of the sort of book/film it represents.
+When using a photo of people on your book cover, ensure it is relevant.
 Another great way to attract attention is to have one of your subjects looking at the camera – eye contact is powerful!

-The key to a successful cover design for a non-fiction book is to keep it reasonably simplistic and to maintain a consistent theme.
+The key to a great looking cover design for a non-fiction book is to keep it reasonably simplistic and to maintain a consistent theme.
 All elements of your cover design should complement one another.
 When perusing the shelves or online book stores, overcrowded and busy cover designs may deter your potential buyer.
-As much as we are told growing up not to “judge a book by its cover”, that is exactly what you and your audience does.
-So if you want to maximise sales and marketability, ensure you think deeply about the creation of you book cover and title!
+As much as we were told growing up, “Don’t judge a book by its cover,” that is just what you and your audience do.
+So if you want to maximise sales and marketability, ensure you think deeply about the creation of your book cover and title!